cypress-io/cypress/cypress/v1.0/documentation/1-Commands/10-clock.md

 Subsequent calls to `cy.clock` will yield the `clock` object without re-overriding the native time functions.

+If you call `cy.clock` before visiting a page with `cy.visit`, the page's native global functions will be overridden on window load, before any of your app code runs, so even if `setTimeout`, for example, is called on page load, it can still be controlled via `cy.tick`.
+This also applies if, during the course of a test, the page under test is reloaded or changed.

 | | |
 |--- | --- |
 | **Returns** | a `clock` object.
 See [clock API](#section-clock-api) |